shawnye2000/CreAgent/README.md

+# YouTube Dataset
+To download the dataset, please refer to [google drive](https://drive.google.com/drive/folders/1PwNygSNd-L161x-wDmiwq78E0_VwzoMh?usp=sharing).

 # CreAgent
 This contains the codes of the simulation platform  equipped with CreAgent, which is used for long-term recommender system evaluation.

 First, collected the dataset and put them into `LLaMA-Factory/data` by creating a new folder, e.g., `LLaMA-Factory/data/youtube`.
 The dataset should contain both creator and user.
+You can directly use the **Small YouTube Dataset** provided in the [google drive](https://drive.google.com/drive/folders/1PwNygSNd-L161x-wDmiwq78E0_VwzoMh?usp=sharing).

 The dataset format of provider is
 ```